This post was updated in March 2019.

-Mealtimes get longer and longer.
-Your child becomes less cooperative.
+Mealtimes get longer and longer and your child becomes less cooperative.

-You see the joy of eating and exploring new food your child used to experience slipping away.
+You see the joy of eating and exploring new food slipping away.

 When you pressure your toddler to eat, the feeding dynamic and parent-child interaction may get off track, causing your toddler to eat less, while you become more frustrated and worried.

 When parents ask me, “How do I get my picky toddler to eat?”
 I cringe a little on the inside.